Standard Chartered to pay $300 million for oversight shortfalls

 The bank is based in London but makes most of its money in Asia, Africa and the Middle East.

-Its monitor is Ellen Zimiles, a Navigant Consulting Inc managing director and former federal prosecutor.
+Its monitor is Ellen Zimiles, a Navigant Consulting Inc NCL.N managing director and former federal prosecutor.

 Standard Chartered’s earlier settlement with Lawsky resolved charges that it concealed an estimated $250 billion of transactions linked to Iran, violating U.S. sanctions.

-U.S. regulators have in recent years also punished other European banks including Barclays Plc, BNP Paribas SA, HSBC Holdings Plc and UBS AG for running afoul of laws against money laundering or doing business with blacklisted countries.
+U.S. regulators have in recent years also punished other European banks including Barclays Plc (BARC.L), BNP Paribas SA (BNPP.PA), HSBC Holdings Plc (HSBA.L) and UBS AG UBSN.VX for running afoul of laws against money laundering or doing business with blacklisted countries.

 BNP’s $8.83 billion settlement is the largest, but Standard Chartered’s is unusual by making the bank a repeat offender.